-- (1) Represents shares of our common stock that may be issued to the selling stockholder upon the exchange of Exchangeable Shares held by such selling stockholder, on a one-for one basis. - (2) John Sanchez has voting and dispositive control over these shares. - (3) Rehan Huda has voting and dispositive control over these shares. - (4) Geoff Smith has voting and dispositive control over these shares. - (5) Includes 325,258 shares underlying warrants.
+- (1) Represents shares of our common stock that may be issued to the selling stockholder upon the exchange of Exchangeable Shares held by such selling stockholder, on a one-for one basis. - (2) John Sanchez has voting and dispositive control over these shares. - (3) Riazul Huda has voting and dispositive control over these shares.
+Such person is a former director of iMedical. - (4) Includes 325,258 shares underlying warrants.
 Brendan T.N.
-Caldwell has voting and dispositive control over these shares. - (6) Christopher Henry Sims has voting and dispositive control over these shares. - (7) Nayyar Razvi has voting and dispositive control over these shares. - (8) M..
-Kamran Siddiqui has voting and dispositive control over these shares. - (9) Represents shares of our common stock that may be issued to the selling stockholder upon the conversion of convertible debentures held by such selling stockholder. - (10) Glen A. Schnarr has voting and dispositive control over these shares. - (11) Ron Angellotti has voting and dispositive control over these shares. - (12) Represents shares of our common stock that may be issued to the selling stockholder upon the exercise of common stock purchase warrants held by such selling stockholder.
+Caldwell has voting and dispositive control over these shares. - (5) Christopher Henry Sims has voting and dispositive control over these shares. - (6) Nayyar Razvi has voting and dispositive control over these shares. - (7) M. Kamran Siddiqui has voting and dispositive control over these shares.
+Mr. Siddiqui has represented to us that he is an affiliate of a broker-dealer, and purchased such securities in the ordinary course of business and, at the time of the purchase thereof, he had no agreements or understandings, directly or indirectly, with any person to distribute such securities. - (8) Represents shares of our common stock that may be issued to the selling stockholder upon the conversion of convertible debentures held by such selling stockholder. - (9) Peter Shippen, President and Portfolio Manager has voting and dispositive control over these shares. - (10) Telfer Hanson has voting and dispositive control over these shares. - (11) We believe that Mohsin Ansari has voting and dispositive control over these shares. - (12) Glen A. Schnarr has voting and dispositive control over these shares. - (13) Edward P. Micheli has voting and dispositive control over these shares. - (14) Michael Wurstlin has voting and dispositive control over these shares. - (15) Colin Webster has voting and dispositive control over these shares. - (16) Mr. Cockburn has represented to us that he is an affiliate of a broker-dealer, and purchased such securities in the ordinary course of business and, at the time of the purchase thereof, he had no agreements or understandings, directly or indirectly, with any person to distribute such securities. - (17) Ron Angellotti has voting and dispositive control over these shares. - (18) Represents shares of our common stock that may be issued to the selling stockholder upon the exercise of common stock purchase warrants held by such selling stockholder.